 Mark is an engineer and materials scientist.
 He is the Professor of Materials and Society at UCL where he teaches and runs a research group.

 Mark is a broadcaster and writer on science and engineering issues, and believes passionately that to engineer is human.
 He regularly gives popular talks on engineering and materials science to tv, radio, festival, and school audiences.
-He gave the 2010 Royal Institution Christmas Lectures, and is a regular presenter of science and engineering BBC tv programmes including the series How It Works for BBC4, the Genius of Invention, Wonderstuff Dara O'Briain's Science Club for BBC2 and most recently Chef cs Science for BBC4.
+He gave the 2010 Royal Institution Christmas Lecture and regularly presents BBC TV and radio programmes on materials science and engineering. including the series How It Works for BBC4, the Genius of Invention, Wonderstuff, Dara O'Briain's Science Club for BBC2 and most recently Chef vs Science for BBC4 and most recently Dare to Repair on Radio 4.